 If I'm honest, it became my way of hiding a bigger problem

-As is turns out hard work isn't the magic ingredient to success.
+Working your brains out isn't the magic ingredient to success.
 You can work hard and not get very far at all.

-The brutal truth is I saw a lot of smart, hard working folks doing work and raising the profiles of executives who seemed to be enjoying chronic case of being in-the-right-place-at-the-right-time.
+The brutal truth is I saw a lot of smart, hard-working folks doing work and raising the profiles of executives who seemed to be enjoying a chronic case of being in-the-right-place-at-the-right-time.
 To be honest, I don't know if they were happy or just resigned to it,

 The realization: long hours, hard work were bringing a massive case of burnout.
 I woke up one day and thought...